influxdata/telegraf/plugins/inputs/smart/README.md

 Get metrics using the command line utility `smartctl` for S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) storage devices.
 SMART is a monitoring system included in computer hard disk drives (HDDs) and solid-state drives (SSDs)[1] that detects and reports on various indicators of drive reliability, with the intent of enabling the anticipation of hardware failures.
 See smartmontools (https://www.smartmontools.org/).

+SMART information is separated between different measurements: `smart_device` is used for general information, while `smart_attribute` stores the detailed attribute information if `attributes = true` is enabled in the plugin configuration.

 If no devices are specified, the plugin will scan for SMART devices via the following command:

 ```